alexf101/dndmcp/README.md

 The backend server will start on `http://localhost:8000` (or configured port).

+### Backend tests

+We have integration tests for the major API endpoints.
+Run them as:

+    deno task test

 ### Frontend (React App)

 1. Navigate to the frontend directory: